Aberdaron: Religion

 Capel Nebo at Y Rhiw was built in 1813 for the Congregationalists.

 St Aelrhiw's Church at Y Rhiw was built in 1860 on the footings of an earlier church.
 It consists of a small nave and short chancel; aisles to the north and south; and has boulder-built walls and a slate roof.
-The churchyard contains the graves of some of the bodies that were washed up at Porth Neigwl during the First World War.
+The churchyard contains the graves of some of the bodies that were washed up at Porth Neigwl during the First World War, including a Mercantile Marine seaman who has a Commonwealth war grave here.
 Above Porth Iago is the site of the ancient St Medin's Church; now just a mound in the middle of a field; it was the parish church of Bodferin.

 One of the first non-conformists in the area was Morgan Griffith of Y Rhiw.
 In 1745, he was brought before the court in Pwllheli, where he was jailed for failing to renounce his beliefs.
 After his release he returned to Y Rhiw and began to preach again.
 Re-arrested, he was returned to a prison ship in England, where he subsequently died.
 Two of the earliest non-conformist chapels in the Llŷn Peninsula were established at Penycaerau, in 1768, and Uwchmynydd, in 1770; the Congregationalists opened Cephas Independent Chapel in 1829; and Capel Nebo was built at Y Rhiw in 1813; the Wesleyan Methodists followed in 1832 at Capel Pisgah.
 By 1850, there were eight non-conformist chapels in Aberdaron, five in Y Rhiw and one on Bardsey Island; but more were to be built.
 The Calvinistic Methodists opened Capel Tan y Foel; and Capel Bethesda, the Baptist chapel at Rhoshirwaun, was built in 1904.
 Aberdaron is also home to a Seventh-day Adventist youth camp named Glan-yr-afon, located 1 mi from the village centre.

 At the 2001 census, 73.9% of the population claimed to be Christian and 15.0% stated that they had no religion.